omertub/lisp_recorder/README.md

 # Lisp Recorder
-### Simple GUI for fixed time recording of common lisping words in good/bad pronanciation
+### Simple GUI for fixed time recording of common lisping words in good/bad pronunciation
-Written for data collecting for our final project - lisp recognition with machine/deep learning
+Written for data collection for our final project - lisp recognition with machine/deep learning

 #### Libraries I used in this project: